 Co-op Boat Usage Agreement / Release and Waiver

-As a Community Sailing Club, our boats serve many members during the season.
+As a Community Sailing Club, our boats serve many members and programs during the season.
 Your active engagement in the care and correct use of the co-op boats is essential.
-They will withstand lots of use, but no abuse.
+They will withstand a lot of use, but no abuse.

 Co-op Boat Usage Details

 - $200 per person using the co-op boats - members can pay the annual access fee for the co-op boats (note: with family memberships each person sailing co-op boats shall pay this annual fee).

 - Only those who have paid the fee shall be on the co-op boats for Wednesday Night Racing and regattas.